llamacademy/chicken-defense/README.md

 * Jason Hansen
 * YOUR NAME HERE!

-## Historical Supporters
-* Anyone who became a supporter during the active period of this microgame or makes a one-time contribution will be shown here.
-* Perry (Awesome Supporter)
-* Jerematic (Awesome Supporter)
-* Sean (Supporter)
-* Dr Bash (Supporter)

 ## Other Projects
 Interested in other Topics in Unity?

 * [Check out the LlamAcademy YouTube Channel](https://youtube.com/c/LlamAcademy)!
 * [Check out the LlamAcademy GitHub for more projects](https://github.com/llamacademy)